US newspapers urge China not to expel their journalists

 The U.S., in announcing the visa limit, cited increasingly harsh surveillance, harassment and intimidation of American and other foreign journalists working in China.

+Chinese foreign ministry spokesman Geng Shuang called his country's actions “essential countermeasures against the unreasonable oppression of the Chinese media organizations in the U.S." He said the American newspapers should take their complaint to the U.S. government.

 Chinese media including the official Xinhua News Agency and the international arm of state broadcaster CCTV are now restricted to a total of 100 visas.
-Collectively, they employed about 160 Chinese in the U.S., meaning about 60 would have to leave.
+Collectively, they employed about 160 Chinese in the U.S., meaning about 60 would have had to leave.

 The Chinese action applies to Americans whose credentials are due to expire by the end of the year.
 The Foreign Correspondents' Club of China said at least 13 journalists would be affected.
 They are effectively expelled because their visas are tied to their press cards.